Affidavits For Family Court

 Do what you can to save using extra pages.
 If your character affidavit is longer than one page including the notary section and the heading, you probably need to say more in less words.

 Notarize All Affidavits

 Prepare your character affidavit writers that they will have to sign the affidavit in front of a notary.
 They may not know how to do this.
 So help them out to get this done.
 Find location options of notaries for them.
 Prepare to pay any fees needed.
-They will need to have a valid drivers license or other government issued photo id.
+They will need to have a valid driver’s license or other government-issued photo ids.